A Dallas Cowboys football blog

 After taking a 6-3 lead into the half, the Cowboys came out firing in the second half.
 Thomas scored on a 13-yard run and Staubach hit Bob Hayes on a nine-yard pass for a 20-3 lead.

-The Vikings answered with a and a touchdown in the final quarter but the rally fell short as Dallas won 20-12.
+The Vikings answered with a safety and a touchdown in the final quarter but the rally fell short as Dallas won 20-12.

 1971: Staubach takes command, gets Dallas that elusive title 1